Nevada Retirement Guide

-Nevada, population just under 2.6 million in 2008, is the 2nd fastest growing state in the union, which means there are plenty of best places to retire in Nevada.
+Nevada, population just about 2.8 million in 2012, is the 2nd fastest growing state in the union, which means there are plenty of best places to retire in Nevada.
 Its population continues to increase and the median age is 38.4, about the same as in the total U.S. The Silver State attracts a growing number of baby boomers to retire in Nevada.
 The capital is Carson City and the largest city is Las Vegas.
 Most of the state is unsettled, desolate wilderness.
 The Mojave Desert occupies much of the southern part of the state; the Great Basin is in the north.
 The state is well known for its relaxed laws on gambling, at least in locations like Reno and Las Vegas.
 It also home to many families and 55+ communities.
 The Wikipedia entry for Nevada has more interesting facts.

 The reviews on this site can help you narrow your choice about where to retire in Nevada and other states - we have important information about real estate prices; what makes each community special and not so special; along with important facts about the cultural, economic, medical, and transportation infrastructure.

 The Nevada climate is that of the steppe, characterized by aridity and an altitude above 3000 feet.
 Summers are hot and dry; there is plenty of sunshine.
 There can be dry snow in the mountains.